-RE: Transmittal of the FY 2016 MERC Budget
+RE: Transmittal of the Fiscal Year 2015 - 2016 MERC Budget

-The MERC Budget Committee recommends the Fiscal Year 2015 - 2016 Proposed Budget (attached) to the MERC commission for approval.
-The Budget Committee met three times and gathered information from venue directors regarding the challenges and opportunities each venue faces in the coming year.
+The MERC Budget Committee recommends the Fiscal Year 2015 - 2016 Proposed Budget to the MERC commission for approval which is summarized in MERC Resolution 15-02 Exhibit A. The Budget Committee met three times and gathered information from venue directors regarding the challenges and opportunities each venue faces in the coming year.
 This contextual information was essential to the committee's understanding of the revenue forecasts and expenditure requests of each venue.